Optical spin conductivity in ultracold quantum gases: Experimental realization

 is given in terms of the observable spin density $\<S_z(\r,t)\>$~\cite{medley,valtolina}.
 Hereafter, we focus on $\<\X_S(t)\>$ rather than $\<{\bm J}_S(t)\>$ to measure $\sigma_{\alpha\beta}^{(S)}(\omega)$.

 In order to provide a concrete scheme of measurement, we consider a case with a single-frequency driving $f_\beta(t)=F_\beta\cos(\omega_0t)$.
-In this case, $\<X_{S,\alpha}(t)\>$ shows an oscillating behavior, which is exactly related to $\sigma_{\alpha\beta}^{(S)}(\omega=\omega_0)$ by~\cite{Note:Supplemental}
+In this case, $\<X_{S,\alpha}(t)\>$ shows an oscillating behavior, which is exactly related to $\sigma_{\alpha\beta}^{(S)}(\omega=\omega_0)$ by

-with $\<\delta X_{S,\alpha}(t)\>\equiv\<X_{S,\alpha}(t)\>-\<X_{S,\alpha}\>_0$.
+with $\<\delta X_{S,\alpha}(t)\>\equiv\<X_{S,\alpha}(t)\>-\<X_{S,\alpha}\>_0$ (see Appendix~\ref{sec:single_frequency} for details).
 Thus, $\sigma_{\alpha\beta}^{(S)}(\omega_0)$ can be extracted through the oscillation analysis of $\<X_{S,\alpha}(t)\>$~\cite{Note:Measurement_proposals}.
 We next discuss feasibility in realistic experiments.
 An accessible region of $\omega_0$ depends on the way to generate $f_\beta(t)$.
-For a magnetic field gradient, it is feasible up to frequencies of the order of kHz while noises coming from back electromotive forces to coils and metallic chambers would become significant in higher $\omega_0$~\cite{Nakajima:private_communications}.
+For a magnetic-field gradient, it is feasible up to frequencies of the order of kHz while noises coming from back electromotive forces to coils and metallic chambers would become significant in higher $\omega_0$~\cite{Nakajima:private_communications}.
 On the other hand, a higher frequency region can easily be accessed by an optical driving force.
 There, the lower bound of $\omega_0$ would be determined so as to avoid heating coming from photon scatterings~\cite{Nakajima:private_communications}.
+In the case of the spin-1/2 Fermi superfluid, a typical many-body scales such as $\Delta$ is about $1$kHz, which can be accessible with both magnetic and optical gradients (see e.g. Ref.~\cite{Biss:2022} and references therein).
 In addition, noises to the magnitude of $\sigma_{\alpha\beta}^{(S)}(\omega)$ would arise from measurement of $\<S_z(\r,t)\>$ and the accuracy of $F_\alpha$ in each cycle.